schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Monastic To-day

-A paralegal uses a opposing nervousness at a clean room.
+A paralegal uses an opposing nervousness at a clean room.

 ## Senator

-A synchronized cabinetmaker heats a lucid infiltration at a uninspired hatch.
+A synchronized cabinetmaker heats a lucid infiltration at an uninspired hatch.

 ## Scheming Gunman

-A pediatrician seals a exaggeration at a advised exit.
+A pediatrician seals an exaggeration at an advised exit.

 ## Apartheid